shvelo/simplefw/README.md

 SimpleFW
 ===

-Simple framework/starter project for Node.JS
+Simple back-end web framework for Node.JS

 ## This is very incomplete and not usable yet